Chimstaz/microk8s-multinode-nfs/README.md

  microk8s.join 10.1.7.0:25000/wBKwiPCoZGDqwfnjvfdemJXxYgyeJYGv
 ```
 ## Node configuration
 On second node which is not master you need to run join command proposed by add-node.
-You will need to choose ip address which is accessable from node (check with ping).
+You will need to choose ip address which is accessible from node (check with ping).
 ```
 microk8s.join 172.16.209.130:25000/wBKwiPCoZGDqwfnjvfdemJXxYgyeJYGv
 ```
 _Note_: token in join command can be used only once.
-You will need to generete new token on master to add different node.
+You will need to generate new token on master to add different node.

 To check if node is added correctly you can run on master:
 ```